opensvc/docs.opensvc.com/source/agent.man.nodemgr.rst

 	              --format=FORMAT
-	                     specify a data formatter for output of the print*  and  collector* commands. possible values are json or table.
+	                     specify a data formatter for output of the print*  and  collector* commands. possible values are json, csv or table.

 	              -h, --help
 	                     show this help message and exit

-	       nodemgr provision
+	       nodemgr print schedule

-	              provision the resources described in --resource arguments
+	              print the node tasks schedule

-	              --resource=RESOURCE
+	              --verbose
-	                     a  resource definition in json dictionary format fed to the provi‐ sion action
+	                     add  more  information  to  some  print  commands: +next in 'print schedule'

 	              --color=COLOR
 	                     colorize output. possible values are :  auto=guess  based  on  tty